PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: PoTable

 \subsection{Overview}

-\textsc{PoTable} is an LLM-based table reasoning approach that conducts stage-oriented plan-then-execute reasoning on tables.
-Specifically, \textsc{PoTable} deploys several distinct tabular analytical stages with clear stage objectives and instructions, including five stages of initialization, row selection, data type cleaning, reasoning and final answering.
-To accomplish the overall task, \textsc{PoTable} completes each stage-specific sequentially and achieves stage-by-stage reasoning.
-At each stage, \textsc{PoTable} conducts plan-then-execute reasoning through the collaboration of an integrated LLM and a real-time Python interpreter.
-In the planning phase, the LLM plans the operation chain under the stage-specific objective.
-As for the executing phase, the LLM generates the corresponding code for each operation, followed by a real-time code running through the real-time Python interpreter.
-When the execution returns erroneous feedback, the interpreter is rollbacked to the status before the current execution, waiting for LLM-based code regeneration as the beginning of a new execution loop.
-Through systematic thinking, \textsc{PoTable} can produce high-quality results with less possibility of omitted steps, disorganized logic and misleading results.
+\textsc{PoTable} is an LLM-driven table reasoning framework that employs a stage-oriented plan-then-execute mechanism.
+Specifically, \textsc{PoTable} employs five distinct tabular analytical stages: initialization, row selection, data type cleaning, reasoning and final answering.
+Following such structured guidance, \textsc{PoTable} navigates these stages sequentially to accomplish the overall task.
+Within each stage, \textsc{PoTable} employs a collaborative plan-then-execute mechanism involving an LLM and a real-time Python interpreter.
+In the planning phase, the LLM formulates an operation chain tailored to the stage-specific objective.
+As for the executing phase, the LLM generates corresponding code for each operation, which is immediately executed by the Python interpreter.
+If the execution yields an error, the interpreter reverts to its previous state and feeds the error message back to the LLM, triggering a regeneration loop until the code executes successfully.
+Through the systematic, stage-oriented thinking, \textsc{PoTable} generates fully executable and verifiable programs, significantly reducing the risks of omitted steps, disorganized logic, and misleading conclusions.